dev-dull/PyTerraBackTyl/README.md

 Implement the following functions in your class:
 - `__init__(self, environment, constants, *args, **kwargs):`
   - `environment` every environment will get a separate instance of your class and as a result, this value should be treated as a constant.
-Use this value to keep environment states isolated from each other.
-For example, if you are saving your Terraform states into plain text files, you'd likely want your file name to be something like `<environment>_terraform.tfstate`
   - `constants` a python class containing constant values.
 These values are partly populated by `config.yaml` as key:value pairs.
-For example, if you set `MY_BACKEND_FOO: 'Hello, World!'` in `config.yaml`, you can access the string value with `constants.MY_BACKEND_FOO`.
+For example, if you set `MY_POST_PROCESSOR_FOO: 'Hello, World!'` in `config.yaml`, you can access the string value with `constants.MY_POST_PROCESSOR_FOO`.
 This allows you to configure your backend module without the need of a separate configuration file.
   - `*args` and `**kwargs` It is recommended to add these to help ensure forward compatibility of your module with future versions of PyTerraBackTYL.
 - `def on_locked(self, state_obj, **kwargs):`
   - `state_obj` Unpacked JSON (`dict`) with the specifics on who is putting a lock on the environment.
   - `**kwargs` includes `raw` which contains the original JSON string (`str`) value.
   - No return value.
 Return `None` if needed.
 - `def on_unlocked(self, state_obj, **kwargs):`
   - `state_obj` Unpacked JSON (`dict`) with the specifics on who is unlocking the environment.
-The `ID` value should match the one provided when lock was created.
-However, when a user issues a `terraform force-unlock <ID value>` command, the ID is not currently being passed to the backend.
-Validating the ID in this function will make forcing an unlock impossible until HashiCorp addresses this deficiency.
   - `**kwargs` includes `raw` which contains the original JSON string (`str`) value.
   - No return value.
 Return `None` if needed.
 - `def process_tfstate(self, tfstate_obj, **kwargs):`